TomDDG/ZXPicoMD/Code/README.md

 - [Notes on Driving the OLED Screen](#notes-on-driving-the-oled-screen)
 - [Notes on use of FATFS SPI Library](#notes-on-use-of-fatfs_spi-library)

-## Notes of how to Identify which drive the Interface 1 is Accessing
+## Notes of how to Identify which Drive the Interface 1 is Accessing

 The Interface 1 uses a simple clock pulse (sent on the CLK line) combined with a COMMS signal to identify which Microdrive is being requested.
 This COMMs signal is shifted down the chain as it has to pass through the preceding Microdrive.
 The following image shows the CLK & COMM signal for a `CAT 1` command.